-With Winter here, you may not be doing much yard work.
-But Spring will be here before you know it, and you'll want to start preparing your yard for the nice weather.
+With Fall here, we know that many residents will be cleaning their yards as leaves begin to accumulate on the ground.
 Occasionally, large branches will fall or an entire tree might need to be cut down.
 When this happens, you need a way to dispose of these limbs.
 Most of us may not know where to take them or have a way to haul them.
 Did you know that the Town of Smyrna has a curbside brush service?
 It’s free to the residents of Smyrna!

 This program has been so successful that the Town spends approximately $150,000 - $200,000 per year on personnel and equipment to operate this service.
 In 2010 the Town Council authorized the purchase of a new boom truck, which allows us to move faster than before and provide a better level of service.
 We do not pick up debris that is put out at any multi-family residence or commercial property.
 Click here for complete details about the brush service and leaf collection services.